 Worth it?

 Although brother countries, Colombia and Venezuela offer starkly different travel experiences.
 Whilst Colombia is choc-a-bloc full of wonderful natural and cultural attractions and equally full of warm and welcoming friendly local people, Venenezuela is rather different.
-Colombia welcomes "gringos" or those of a Western complexion - unfortunately Venezuela does not, in part due to the suspicion the local people feel that is caused by the propaganda and anti-Western rhetoric espoused by the Chavez government.
+Colombia welcomes "gringos" or those of a Western complexion - unfortunately many people in Venezuela do not, in part due to the suspicion the local people feel that is caused by the propaganda and anti-Western rhetoric espoused by the Chavez government.

 From my personal experience, I've found that Venenezuelans can be rather unfriendly folk - I've visited twice (once as a backpacker, and once on a fam trip organized by the tour operator I worked for in UK).
 The level of service received in Colombia (whether in restaurants, hotels or from other tourism providers) is almost always exceptionally high - however in Venezuela, levels of service aren't anywhere near as high.
 In Venezuela there are of course exceptions - generally speaking the educated people see through the propaganda their government feeds them, and are warm and welcoming to "gringos" in a typically Latin fashion.
 Sadly, the same cannot be noted with regards to the population as a whole - especially with regards to the authorities.

 So what's worth visiting in Venezuela if you've already travelled around Colombia?
 Angel Falls definately - but remember that the falls are only in their full flow from June to August (the rest of the year they are often a disappointing trickle!)
-The islands of Los Roques Archipelago are genuinely beautiful too - accommadations are way too over-priced there though.
+The islands of Los Roques Archipelago are genuinely beautiful too - accommodations are quite pricey though.
+Other worthwhile attractions include the Orinoco Delta, the enormous Llanos plains and the highland town of Merida.

 Nonetheless, if you do decide you want to cross the border from Colombia to Venezuela, below you'll find some hopefully useful information about how to plan it.